maxmind/MaxMind-DB-Reader-python/README.rst

 Requirements
 ------------

-This code requires Python 2.7+ or 3.5+.
+This code requires Python 3.7+.
 Older versions are not supported.
 The C extension requires CPython.
-The pure Python implementation has been tested with PyPy.
+The pure Python implementation has been tested with PyPy3.

-On Python 2, the `ipaddress module <https://pypi.python.org/pypi/ipaddress>`_ is required.

 Versioning
 ----------